brianriceca/generate-crossword/README.md

 # generate-crossword

-Generate wordfind puzzles by recursively attempting to insert words in random locations.
+Generate crossword puzzles by recursively attempting to insert words in random locations.

 ## Installation